June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 # Validating, Updating, and Expanding the Dataset
 Using the Deadly Force Dataset, the [Killercopscanada](https://killercopscanada.wordpress.com/) blog, and Google Searches, I have stared compiling a new, more comprehensive database of Police-Involved Deaths.
-* I have added all verifiable recrods from [Killercopscanada](https://killercopscanada.wordpress.com/) occuring after the CBC Deadly Force database ends (June 30, 2020).
+* I have added all verifiable records from [Killercopscanada](https://killercopscanada.wordpress.com/) occurring after the CBC Deadly Force database ends (June 30, 2020).
-* I have begun working backwards through the DeadlyForce database to fill in missing incidients and update missing records.
+* I have begun working backwards through the DeadlyForce database to fill in missing incidents and update missing records.
 So far, I have found 53 police-involved-deaths that were left out of the CBC dataset.
   * I have only just begun this part of the process, there are many more missing records to be added.

-There have been *at least* 60 police-involved deaths that have occured since the dataset was published.
+There have been *at least* 60 police-involved deaths that have occurred since the dataset was published.

 <div style="overflow: hidden;
   padding-top: 56.25%;